async-graphql/async-graphql/docs/en/src/derived_fields.md

 be interpreted by your consumers.
 Sometimes, you event want to have the same data and the same logic exposing the data in another type.

-Within `async-graphql` you can create derivated fields for objects to generate derivated fields.
+Within `async-graphql` you can create derived fields for objects to generate derived fields.

 Consider you want to create a `Date` scalar, to represent an event of time.
 How will you represent and format this date?
 You could create a scalar `Date` where you specified it's the RFCXXX implemented to format it.

-With derivated fields there is a simple way to support multiple representation of a `Date` easily:
+With derived fields there is a simple way to support multiple representation of a `Date` easily:

 ```rust
 struct DateRFC3339(chrono::DateTime);